alex1ozr/DockerTests/README.md

 ## Metrics

-To see current metrics, go to http://localhost:5005/metrics
+To see current app metrics, go to http://localhost:5005/metrics

+## Grafana

+Grafana runs automatically using Docker Compose and is available at http://localhost:3000.
+It has three predefined data sources:
+- Prometheus
+- Loki
+- Jaeger